antoniasymeonidou/cruise-ships/README.md

 <h2 id="challenge-">Challenge 🚢</h2>

-This we will  build and work with many objects that allow a cruise ship to operate.
+In this challenge we will  build and work with many objects that allow a cruise ship to operate.
 Hopefully we don't hit any icebergs on the way 👀.

 ## Badges